BenMatteson/HowDoTheHorsiesMove/README.md

   -f <BLACK_DEPTH>

 	sets the depth for the black player. if this flag is not used, the value will match that of the white player. see -d for more.

+  -h

+    sets the iterative player to use the transposition table